Last Updated on

-Wash the strawberries under cold water, dry well and lay them on a dry kitchen towel.
+- Wash the strawberries under cold water, dry well and lay them on a dry kitchen towel.
 Line a tray with parchment paper.

 - Fill 1/3 of a small saucepan with water.
 Once it starts to simmer, place a pyrex glass bowl to sit on top of the pan, and pour in the chocolate pieces.

-- When the chocolate is slightly warm, holding each strawberry by its leaves, dip 3/4 into the chocolate and twirl to fully coat it.
-Hold over the bowl and turn slightly so any excess drips fall into the bowl, and place the strawberry on the parchment paper to set.
+- After the chocolate has cooled, and is only slightly warm, holding each strawberry by its leaves, dip 3/4 into the chocolate and twirl to fully coat it.
+Hold over the bowl and turn slightly so any excess drips fall into the bowl.
+Then place the strawberry on the parchment paper to set.
 Do the same with the rest of the strawberries.

 ♥ If you try this recipe, I’d love to see it – on Instagram use #endofthefork and tag me @endofthefork.